ebassi/graphene/README.md

 library with 3D transformations, though, you are going to hit the jackpot:
 4x4 matrices, projections, transformations, vectors, and quaternions.

-Most of this stuff exists, in various forms, in other libraries; it also comes along with the rest of those libraries, which may or may not be what you want.
-It also is available in various languages, as long as those languages are C++; again, it may or may not be something you want.
+Most of this stuff exists, in various forms, in other libraries, but it has the major drawback of coming along with the rest of those libraries, which may or may not be what you want.
+Those libraries are also available in various languages, as long as those languages are C++; again, it may or may not be something you want.

-For this reason, I decided to write the thinnes, smallest possible layer needed to write a canvas library: Graphene.
+For this reason, I decided to write the thinnest, smallest possible layer needed to write a canvas library; given its relative size, and the propensity for graphics libraries to have a pun in their name, I decided to call it Graphene.

-This library provides types and their relative API; it does not deal with windowing system surfaces, drawing, or event handling.
-You're supposed to do that yourself, which is the whole point of writing the library in the first place.
+This library provides types and their relative API; it does not deal with windowing system surfaces, drawing, scene graphs, or input.
+You're supposed to do that yourself, in your own canvas implementation, which is the whole point of writing the library in the first place.

 ### Dependencies